 What groups are killing the game right now?

-Tell me about you past and current music project.
+Tell me about your past and current music projects.

 What are your interests outside of music?